xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 The basic format is one or more field names followed by a colon, followed by one or more actions.
 Some actions take an optional or required parameter.
+Since Omega 1.4.6, the parameter value can be enclosed in double quotes (which is necessary if it contains whitespace).

 The actions are applied in the specified order to each field listed, and fields can be listed in several lines.